LuCeHe/lucehe.github.io/_posts/2021-3-1-higher-derivatives.md

 comments: true
 ---

-The definition of a derivative states that the derivative is a metric about the relationship between two points.
-We prove that higher order derivatives are metrics about the relationship among several points.
+The definition of a derivative states that the derivative quantifies the relationship between two points.
+We prove that higher order derivatives quantify the relationship among several points.

 ##### Theorem